 Application Number 20-120469 – Personal wireless service facility – application #3 – Tower: Replace (3) antennas and (1) fiber line.
 Remove (3) additional antennas, (6) radios, (3) amplifiers, (1) covp, and (6) COA.
 Relocate (1) ground mounted radio on to the tower.
 Ground: update equipment in existing support cabinets.

-In a nice change of pace, a development at 2321 SE 89th Ave, does not plan to demolish the existing house on the lot.
-In the request for a Pre Application Conference, the developer noted that the Single Family Residence (SFR) will remain.
+In a nice change of pace, a development at 2321 SE 89th Ave does not plan to demolish the existing house on the lot.
+In the request for a Pre Application Conference, the developer noted that the Single Family Residence (SFR) would remain.
 “Planned development to create three new fourplex apartments (with existing SFR to remain) to create a total of 13 units on the lot.”

-The request is case number 20-120342-000-00-EA and was only submitted a few days back on 2/19/2020.
-As this is just a Pre Application Conference, the final project is not finalized and could still fail to materialize.
+The developer submitted case number 20-120342-000-00-EA on 2/19/2020.
+As this is a pre-application conference, the final project is not finalized and could still fail to materialize or change significantly.

-The fact that they are going to get 13 units on one lot, is a testament to how badly we need to increase residential units.
+The fact that they will build 13 units on one lot is a testament to how badly Portland needs to increase residential units.